 The works below are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 If you are enrolled in one of my courses, please see my home page for links to course pages which cover topic and lab schedules, assessment standards, homework assignments, problem sets, lecture notes, links to free supplement texts by other authors and the like.
-If you have difficulty accessing the files below, try using my mirror site.
+If you have difficulty accessing the files below, try using my main mirror site or my other mirror site.
 Links to course-specific OER (including software) created elsewhere can be found at the bottom of this page.

 Semiconductor Devices: Theory & Application (ET153 Intro to Electronics and ET161 Linear Electronics text): PDF ODT PRINT

 Operational Amplifiers & Linear Integrated Circuits/3E (ET262 Op Amps text): PDF ODT PRINT